CodeWithMe569/snaptube_clone/README.md

 # To install all the dependencies:-
 npm i

-# To start the app using exxpo:-
+# To start the app using expo:-
 expo start